haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/Staging.md

 ## Dashboard

-The Magento_Staging module creates a GUI dashboard of campaigns in Admin (*Content &gt; Staging Dashboard*).
+The Magento_Staging模块 creates a GUI dashboard of campaigns in Admin (*Content &gt; Staging Dashboard*).

 ### Usage